 - Location: Are there enough customers in your local area to make deliveries worthwhile?
 Is your local SEO up-to-date and bringing in visitors?

 - Customer expectations: Obviously food and anything fresh needs to be delivered quickly.
 But other products might make sense delivered on a weekly or bi-weekly schedule, so that you can consolidate all your deliveries together and make the process more efficient.
 That same PwC study notes that most people reasonably expect their items to arrive in 3-5 business days or less.
 Anything slower, and people are less likely to make a purchase.

 Start selling your products online with Jimdo.

 If most customers are in your local area, or if you sell products that are large, breakable, or too expensive to ship normally, self-delivery might be the quickest and easiest option.
 It’s also perfect for items that need to be delivered fresh, like flowers or food.
 Put all your orders in a car or van, and you’re on your way.

 Delivery planning apps like Road Warrior Route Planner or Route4Me make the process even easier by helping you map out all of your deliveries at the same time.

 By delivering yourself, you get extra face-time with your customers and can provide an extra level of service that will help you stand apart from other businesses.
 You could even help them set up or install the product while you’re there, which can reduce returns.

 Remember: delivering yourself will take up a chunk of your day.
 You’ll also need to have the right commercial insurance for your car, bike or van.
-Will your company be reimbursed in the event of an accident or theft?

 Offer curbside collection or in-person pickup